A | A | A login

 $compress_comments – removes all comments (regular and end-of-line if enabled).
 This defaults to true.

 $handle_pngs – will add the alpha filter if the browser’s UserAgent identifies itself as IE5.5/IE6.
 For older versions of IE the .png will be replaced with .gif or ..png8 (see $convert_to_png8).
 If the .gif or .png8 file doesn’t exist, it will be created on the server as long as you have the GD2 image library installed on your server.
 This setting defaults to true.
+Warning: Setting this value to true will turn off caching.

 $use_alpha_filter – if you want to use Internet Explorer’s alpha filter for versions IE5.5/IE6.
 If you would rather replace the .png with a .gif/.png8 the set this value to false.
-This setting defaults to true.
+This setting defaults to false.

 $convert_to_png8 – png8 is an indexed 8 bit color version of the PNG format.
 It is similar to GIF and displays with transparency in older browsers.
 It does not support alpha transparency though.
 This setting defaults to true.

-?
-You can now override these settings by passing the parameters on the CSS URL set as true or false.
+♦ You can override these settings by passing the parameters on the CSS URL set as true or false.
 For example:

 <link type=“text/css” rel=“stylesheet” src=“css/main.css?compress_comments=false” />